-3.B.8 Other relevant information concerning the enterprise's work to reduce, prevent, and manage negative impact on people, animals, society and the environment
+3.B.8 Other relevant information concerning the enterprise's work to reduce, prevent, and manage negative impact

 For quite some time now, we have been working on a solution for washing gloves, mainly for firefighting gloves, but also for other types of gloves.
 This is especially important for removing dangerous particles from firefighting gloves and extending the life of the products.
 We have collaborated with firefighting societies and chemical institutes to develop a special washing detergent and instructions for this purpose.